Reasons for Nasal Congestion in Babies and Toddlers

 # 3 Ways to Treat a Stuffy Nose in Babies and Toddlers

-While sleeping, the baby wasn’t comfortable at all and his tiny nose, was making his condition worse to breathe.
-Due to congestion, her son refuse to take the breastfed and sometimes bottle feeding, as stuff nose was bothering him.
+While sleeping, the baby wasn’t comfortable at all and his tiny nose was making his condition worse to breathe.
+Due to congestion, her son refuses to take the breastfed and sometimes bottle feeding, as stuff nose was bothering him.
 Actually, babies can’t breathe through their mouths in the first few months, as infants are commonly described as obligate nasal breathers.
-It means that, for babies it would be difficult to breathe through their nose, in case of a blocked nose.
+It means that for babies it would be difficult to breathe through their nose, in case of a blocked nose.

 After looking at her son’s condition, Amy decided to do her own search and find the right medication for cleaning her son’s stuffy & dry nose.
 Below are the few methods, she adopts and able to find the perfect solution for her son Nasal Congestion (stuffy nose).
 And, she was happy to share being findings with others.